World stunned by Trump supporters storming U.S. Capitol, attempts to overturn election

-(Reuters) - World leaders on Wednesday expressed their shock as supporters of U.S. President Donald Trump stormed here the U.S. Capitol building where Congress meets in a bid to overturn the results of the Nov.
+(Reuters) - World leaders on Wednesday expressed their shock as supporters of U.S. President Donald Trump stormed here the U.S. Capitol building where Congress meets in an attempt to overturn the results of the Nov.
 3 election won by Joe Biden.

 Here are reactions from around the world: